This is personal – how is the online service personalised?

 3. The user interacts with the personalised content.

-Are you interested?
+Interested?
 Would you like to hear more about personalisation and our solutions for your company?

 Crasman Ltd